leanprover-community/mathlib3/docs/howto-contribute.md

 ## The community fork and the nursery

-Established contributors als use https://github.com/leanprover-community/mathlib for collaborative contributions.
+The community also uses https://github.com/leanprover-community/mathlib for collaborative contributions: ask on Zulip if you'd like commit access.

 Finally, https://github.com/leanprover-community/mathlib-nursery
 makes it possible to have early access to work in progress.